mgsakata/artificiallysmart/README.md

 # Artificially Smart

-Application to help with studying and reinforcing learned information. by [Mike Sakata](http://mikesakata.com/).
+Application to help with the studying and reinforcing of learned information. by [Mike Sakata](http://mikesakata.com/).